rdeodoo/odoo-toolbox/team-lead/README.md

 doing something together, let them shine.

 Stay in the shadow, make them shine.
-They will see what you do, they will be grateful, they will naturally make sure what you do is known to others, that's how you'll get some recognition back.
+They will see what you do, they will be grateful, they will naturally make sure that what you do is known to others, that's how you'll get some recognition back.

 ## Give full trust

-This is part of the Odoo's culture, full trust is given by default.
+This is part of Odoo's culture, full trust is given by default.
 We trust people until they give us a reason not to.

 In other companies, people have to "earn" trust.
 Not here.